 How to make a half circle skirt

-Making a skirt is practically a no brainer with this super easy half circle skirt tutorial!
-All you need is knit fabric, a piece of elastic and some free time, not a lot though.
-And the best part is, you won’t need a pattern, this half circle skirt tutorial will teach you how to make your own.
-A quick and easy project you can do in about an hour (except that you will probably need to let your skirt hang over night before hemming; read along for more details).
+Sewing a half circle skirt becomes incredibly easy with this simple tutorial!
+All you need is knit fabric, a piece of elastic and some free time; not a lot though.
+And the best part is, you won’t need a pattern, I’ll teach you how to make your own.
+A quick and easy project you can do in about an hour (except that you will probably need to let your skirt hang over night before finishing the hem; read along for more details).

 half circle skirt pattern

-While I love a full circle skirt for girls, I like a half circle skirt better for myself as it’s less full and takes less fabric to make.
-This half circle skirt is perfect for a casual look and great to wear when taking the kids out, so comfortable and “safe”.
-Being made out of knit, my diy half circle skirt doesn’t need a zipper or a button so it’s so much easier and faster to sew than other skirts.
+While I love a full circle skirt for girls, I think a half circle skirt is better suited for women as a skirt like this is less full and takes less fabric to make.
+This skirt is perfect for a casual look and great to wear when taking the kids out, so comfortable to wear, and “safe”.
+Being made out of knit, my DIY half circle skirt doesn’t need a zipper or a button so it’s so much easier and faster to sew than other skirts.

 Tips for selecting the right knit fabric for the skirt!